 Durations and fees for LAT applications

 LATs are granted for limited periods.
 Find out about duration and processing fees

 How to apply

 A Limited Authority to Teach is applied for by the person needing it, with a a Limited Authority to Teach (TC4) form.

 The application must be endorsed by the principal or professional leader of the school, kura or centre that seeks to employ the person.
 An application should be made well before it is needed, and extra time allowed to arrange the endorsement.
-Where an authorised teacher is to be employed in several schools, for example as an itinerant teacher, the endorsement is made by a principal who will be responsible for the performance appraisals.
+Where an authorised teacher is to be employed in several schools, for example as an itinerant teacher, the endorsement is made by a principal or professional leader who will be responsible for the performance appraisals.

 The LAT Policy can be found in Section Three of the Registration Policy (PDF).